 Percale sheets use a traditional criss-cross pattern - one thread over, and one thread under.
 Technically speaking, it’s one yarn in the warp, and one yarn in the weft.
 But who likes to speak technically?

-At Bedfolk, we produce two types of bedding with this weave: our Classic percale bedding is finished the traditional way, giving it a classic crisp and cool feel.
-Our Relaxed super soft bedding is finished in the wash, giving it an extra dose of softness and the look of stonewashed linen.
+At Bedfolk, our Relaxed Cotton super soft bedding is a percale weave that has been finished in the wash, giving it an extra dose of softness and the look of stonewashed linen.

 Will it Suit Me?